gcperrin/centre-tokens/doc/deployment.md

           throwawayAddress
           )
    ```
-3. Verify that all fields in the FiatToken have been initialized correctly and
+3. Verify that all fields in the CommodityToken have been initialized correctly and
    have the expected values.
 See [README.validate.md](../validate/validate.js).

 ## Deploying a Proxy: